jamesplease/redux-resource/docs/introduction/motivation.md

 When using Redux, this means writing reducers that manage this state as requests are made.
 For some projects, manually writing the reducers may work well.
-For larger projects, you might run into problems if you continue writing these reducers by hand.
+For larger projects, you might run into problems if you write these reducers by hand.

 For one, the data representing these requests may be stored in different ways for different parts of the store.
 This inconsistency in your data will